microsoft/WhatTheHack/035-HubAndSpoke/Student/Resources/bicep/README.md

 ### Challenge 4

 An Application Gateway is deployed matching the Challenge requirements.
-For the App GW to deploy, a TLS secret identifier from a Key Vault must be provided.
-The App GW's managed identity needs permissions to read the secret from the Key Vault.
-For convenience, a Key Vault is deployed and the App GW is granted necessary permissions; however, the TLS certificate needs to be uploaded to the Key Vault for the App GW to deploy successfully.
+The deployment automates the configuration of a TLS certificate and DNS records when appropriate RFC 2136 credentials are supplied (the default configuration).
+The deployment options are:

+1. Automated: Have automation handle DNS records and TLS certificates for you -- this requires registering for a DNS name, for example, from https://dynv6.com.
+1. Manually configured: If you have an existing domain name and TLS certificates, you can manually upload the PFX certificate file to the Key Vault prior to deploying the App GW.
+1. Automated, with self-signed certificate: If there are issues generating the publicly trusted TLS certificate from Let's Encrypt, a self-signed certificate can be used.

+For details on these options and troubleshooting, see: [Application Gateway DNS and Certificates](./appGWCertificateProcess.md)

+The application gateway is configured with backend pools for the Spoke 1 and Spoke 2 VMs.

 ### Challenge 5

+The required Azure SQL and App Service resources are deployed, along with their supporting Private Link infrastructure.
+An Azure Private DNS Resolver is deployed to enable Private Endpoint name resolution for the 'on-prem' resources.

 ## Resource Cleanup